complexorganizations/dji-feed-analysis/README.md

 - Enterprise: DJI Matrice 30 & Dock ``
 - AWS & Google Cloud & Azure

+#### Use Case:
+- Locate people, vehicles, and other items in real time on a map.
+- Automated drone flying is planned for the operator's safety.

 ### Overall Setup:
 - Establish a RTMP server and deploy cloud resources using terraform.
 - Use RTMP to send all of the DJI drone's data to the cloud service providers.
-- Locate people, vehicles, and other items in real time on a map.
-- Automated drone flying is planned for the operator's safety.

 #### Terraform: comming soon.